Pbotsaris/my_sqlite/README.md

     ruby src/my_sqlite.rb

+##  Reviewing this project

+the review file for interface with the database using the `MySqliteRequest` class is in `src/my_sqlite_request.rb`.
+There is commented code already with the required tests.
+Uncomment the code and run using ruby

+    ruby src/my_sqlite_request.rb

+To test the cli please run the following command:

+    ruby src/my_sqlite_cli.rb data/database.db

+This command will load cvs to the database.
+The tables are called `nba_players` and `nba_player_data` respectively.  ** NOTE THAT THE CSV FILES FOR IMPORTED TABLES ARE IN THE /data folder. **
+When you check the if CSV files for changes after a request you must look in `data/players_table.csv` and `data/player_data_table.csv`.

+More information on how this program works below.

 ## Basic Usage
 There are two ways you can use `my_sqlite`

 1.  loading a table from a CSV or
 2.  querying a CSV file directly.

 Loading your tables from a CSV is the more performant because the program will index the table when you import the CSV.
 Then, when you run a query the table is already indexed and ready to go.
 Importing will also create a copy of the CSV file in the `data/` directory so editing a table will NOT modify your original csv file.